Murphy's Corral: Martin Murphy

 The Murphy ranch was owned by Martin Murphy Jr. (1807–1884), located north of the Cosumnes River in Elk Grove.
 Murphy's Ranch was near the Monterey Trail, it led from New Helvetia (later called Sutter's Fort) to Monterey the Mexican capital in California.

 Murphy was in a wagon train that was the first to cross the Sierras in 1844.
 The wagon train was made up of the Stephenson family, Townsend family and the Murphy family.
 The Stephens–Townsend–Murphy Party wagon train used strong oxen to pull the covered wagons.
 In 1849 Murphy Jr. moved to the San Francisco Bay Area.
 Martin Murphy Jr founded what is today called city of Sunnyvale and started a wheat farm and ranch, named Bay View.
 At the Sunnyvale Heritage Park Museum is a copy of his home.

 Murphy's father, Martin Murphy Sr., (1785–1865) is known for founding the town of San Martin South of San Jose.
 Martin Murphy Sr. was born in Ferns, Ireland.
-Murphys Sr.'s sons John Murphy and Daniel Murphy found gold and started a mining town called Murphys, California, now California Historical Landmark no. 275.
-In 1851, Daniel married Maria Fisher, of the neighboring Rancho Laguna Seca.
+Murphys Sr.'s sons John Marion Murphy and Daniel Martin Murphy found gold and started a mining town called Murphys, California, now California Historical Landmark no. 275.